| Audience | Data teams, platform admins, FinOps |

 - How to read tags in your warehouse's query history

-- How to build cost attribution reports
+- How to build usage attribution reports

 Overview